Spacetime and Physical Equivalence: Gauge-gravity dualities

 More importantly, the example {\it itself} is deceptive if taken as a difference-maker for theoretical and physical equivalence: for it is in fact {\it not} a case of theoretical equivalence!
 As Fraser admits in the first three sections of her essay, EFT and QFT are {\it not} isomorphic: there is a map from EFT to QFT but not the other way around.
 She writes: ``That the relations are entailments rather than equivalences is not one of the points of comparison between the EFT-QFT case and string theory that I want to emphasize'' (\S3, par.~3).

 One may, of course, choose to downplay the role of equivalence, and focus on a one-way entailment, if one is just interested in a {\it generic} contrast between the EFT-QFT case and dualities in string theory.
-But one-way entailment will {\it not} give us the difference-maker we need in order to distinguish theoretical from physical equivalence, for the very reason that these are {\it not cases of theoretical equivalence}.\footnote{One might argue that something might still be learned from the contrast between {\it one-way theoretical entailment} and {\it one-way physical entailment}.
-But Fraser does not seem to argue this.} As I have argued, the contrast between external and internal interpretations {\it is} such a difference-maker.
+But one-way entailment will {\it not} give us the difference-maker we need in order to distinguish theoretical from physical equivalence, for the very reason that these are {\it not cases of theoretical equivalence}.\footnote{One might argue that something might still be learned from the contrast between {\it one-way theoretical entailment} and {\it one-way physical entailment}.} As I have argued, the contrast between external and internal interpretations {\it is} such a difference-maker.